 In 1955, Dr. and Mrs. Frederic Oppenheimer gave the museum their collection of Medieval and Renaissance sculptures and paintings.
 Highlights of the collection include works by Albrecht Bouts, the Master of Frankfurt, and Taddeo di Bartolo as well as French, German, and Netharlandish sculptures.

-Since Mrs. McNay's founding bequest of superb French Post-Impressionist paintings, the Modern collection has grown to represent Impressionism and its forerunners, as well as later European and American works.
+Since Mrs. McNay's founding bequest of superb French Post-Impressionist paintings, the Modern collection has grown to represent Impressionism and its forerunners, as well as later European works.